aocg-ucm/diffractio/docs/source/tutorial/algorithms/tutorial.rst

 Single step to propagate to a near or far observation plane, which allows fast computations.

-**Plane Wave Descomposition (PWD)**

-- Scheffers, h.
-(1942).
-Vereinfachte  Ableitung  der  Formeln  fur  die  Fraunhoferschen  Beugungserscheinungen.
-Annalen der Physik,  434(2), 211-215. https://doi.org/10.1002/andp.19424340210

-It provides the key idea of the wave propagation method because it emphasizes the decomposition of a field E(r) into its plane waves components by the Fourier transformation.

 **Beam propagation method (BPM)**

 - Feit, M. D., and Fleck, J. A. (1978).
 Light propagation in graded-index optical fibers.